neurolabusc/crnl/docs/source/center_of_cancellation/index.rst

 The first step is to download and unzip our software

- - Compiled versions for Windows and Macintosh OSX are available here `https://github.com/neurolabusc/Cancel/tree/master/Compiled <https://github.com/neurolabusc/Cancel/tree/master/Compiled>`_
+ - Compiled versions for Windows and Macintosh macOS are available here `https://github.com/neurolabusc/Cancel/tree/master/Compiled <https://github.com/neurolabusc/Cancel/tree/master/Compiled>`_
- - The source code is available which can be used to compile the software for OSX, Windows and Linux from `https://github.com/neurolabusc/Cancel <https://github.com/neurolabusc/Cancel>`_
+ - The source code is available which can be used to compile the software for macOS, Windows and Linux from `https://github.com/neurolabusc/Cancel <https://github.com/neurolabusc/Cancel>`_

 This software comes with two cancellation tests: the Bell’s test (Gauthier et al., 1989) and the Letter task (Weintraub and Mesulam, 1985).
 In the Bell’s task the goal is to detect all 50 bells scattered among distracting items.
 In the letter task the goal is to detect all 60 occurrences of the letter ‘A’ hidden among other letters.
 To administer the tests, print the included JPEG image and ask the participant to mark as many items as possible with a pen.
 To score the test, launch our software and choose File/Open and select the test you wish to analyze (e.g. the file letter_test.ini).
 If the person detected most of the items, choose Edit/CheckAll – all the targets turn green, now click on the items the individual missed (making them appear DARK).
 If the person missed the majority of the targets, choose Edit/UncheckAll – all the targets appear BRIGHT, now click the items the person detected making them turn DARK.
 As you select and unselect items you will see the center of cancellation score displayed on the program’s titlebar.
 Once you have completed scoring a patient, choose File/Save to save your dataset.